Multiple Red Beryl crystals on Rhyolite matrix # RB03

 Washington, D.C. refers to the Red Beryl it has on display as:

-"The rarest Beryls of them all"
+"The Rarest Beryls of them All"

 Violet Claims Mine, Wah Wah Mountains

-Beaver County (near Milford), Utah
+Beaver County (near Milford), Utah, USA

 Measures in cm: 5.5 x 3.0 x 2.5